 - Churches in Kilcreggan (NS235805):

 You can also perform a more selective search for churches in the Kilcreggan area that are recorded in the GENUKI church database.
-This will also help identify churches in nearby townships and/or parishes.
+This will also help identify other churches in nearby townships and/or parishes.
 You also have the option to see the location of the churches marked on a map.

 - View maps of Kilcreggan.